-The Graduate Certificate in Geospatial Information Science and Geographic Information Systems (GIS) provides students with a graduate level academic credential in advanced GIS applications.
+The Graduate Certificate in Geographic Information Systems (GIS) provides students with a graduate level academic credential in advanced GIS applications.
 This program is designed for students who wish to establish themselves in GIS practice, enhance current skill sets, or are not yet ready to commit to a full graduate program.
 The Certificate can be completed entirely online and is also available to current NC State students enrolled in a non-GIS graduate degree.
-The entire Graduate Certificate in Geospatial Information Science program requires 12 credit hours.
+The entire Graduate Certificate in GIS program requires 12 credit hours.
 Up to 12 credit hours can be applied to the MGIST degree if accepted into that program.
 The Certificate program is administered through the Center for Geospatial Analytics, the intellectual hub for geospatial education and research at NC State.

-Admissions to the Graduate Certificate in Geospatial Information Science program is based on performance as an undergraduate in a related discipline and potential for success in graduate level GIS courses.
+Admissions to the Graduate Certificate in GIS program is based on performance as an undergraduate in a related discipline and potential for success in graduate level GIS courses.
 To be admitted into the program, at a minimum students must have:

 Please visit our Apply page for a detailed description of the application process and necessary materials that must be submitted with your application.

-Graduate students in other disciplines across campus are eligible to pursue the Graduate Certificate in Geospatial Information Science, as long as 18 credit hours (Masters) or 36 credit hours (PhD) remains unique to those programs.
+Graduate students in other disciplines across campus are eligible to pursue the Graduate Certificate in GIS, as long as 18 credit hours (Masters) or 36 credit hours (PhD) remains unique to those programs.
 Students must submit the appropriate form to enroll in the certificate program.
 Visit our Apply page for full details.

 If you are a NC State undergraduate interested in taking courses towards the GIS Certificate, you must first talk with your advisor and contact us.